Home

 They lived at 419 East Shore Road at Kings Point, Nassau County, and later at Great Neck, Nassau County.
 Jane was a member of the Daughters of the American Revolution (DAR), the Junior League and was a member of the Great Neck School Board.
 Cyrus enjoyed golf and for 15 years chaired to board of appeals of the village of Kings Point.

 Jane passed away at the age of 72, following a heart attack, on Feb.
 22, 1971.
-Her obituary was published in the Times
+Her obituary was published in the Times and the Hartford Courant.

 Cyrus outlived her by four years.
 He died at home at the age of 77, on July 29, 1975, "apparently of a heart attack," reported the Times.
 An obituary was published in the Princeton Alumni Weekly.

 Son Cyrus Clark Jr. (1923-2006) was born in 1923.
 At the age of 23, he married Joan Fox ( ? - ? ), daughter of Ada (Thorne) Fox of Columbus, OH, on Aug.
 30, 1946.
 The ceremony was performed by Rev. Dr. Wendell Phillips, rector of the Episcopal Church of the Transfiguration.
 In covering the wedding, the New York Times said that the "reception was given for members of the families and intimate friends at Quintard Cottage, the Clark home here."
 Joan was a graduate of the University of Cincinnati, while Cyrus was a student at Hobart College who left school to join the Army during World War II.
 During the war, he served with the Eighth Air Force overseas as a flight engineer.
 After the war, he joined his father's textile firm, where he apparently spent the remainder of his career.
-The Clarks had three children -- Cyrus Clark III and Cynthia Clark.
+The Clarks together bore two children -- Cyrus Clark III and Cynthia Clark.
 Cyrus Jr. died in November 2006 in Katonah, NY, at the age of 83, as reported in the Hobart and William Smith Colleges alumni publication.

-Copyright © 2009-2010, 2015 Mark A. Miner
+Copyright © 2009-2010, 2015, 2025 Mark A. Miner

 Union League sketches originally published in Harper's Weekly, March 15, 1890.
 Quintard mausoleum photographs courtesy of Linda Burton Kochanov.